ahmadawais/awesome-random-stuff/readme.md

+### April 29, 2021
+- [Iconic — Free “do wtf you want with” pixel-perfect icons](https://iconic.app/) - Free, “do wtf you want with” pixel-perfect icons.
+New icons added every week. #icons #free
 ### April 16, 2021
 - [BridgeZero - Compare Visa Programs](https://bridgezero.com/) - A ranking of the world's best visa and residency programs.
 ### April 14, 2021